rsanche4/AI-Projects/Alizabot/README.txt

 7: HOW TO TALK TO HER?
    *******************
-   If you are on Windows, simply double click on the start_gui.exe file.
-This will open up her graphical user interface.
    If you have Python installed on your system, make sure you have the previous libraries installed (you can use the command "pip install" to install them.
 Look up "pip" in Google to learn to use it).
 You can simply open the terminal in this folder and type: python start_gui.py
    It is best to send her complete, simple sentences with a clear subject and predicate.
 Avoid spelling and grammar mistakes as this might confuse her.